cwendorf/EASI/docs/examples/ThomasonSummaryExample.md

 ### Thomason3 Sample

-Thomason3 focuses on the difference between pretest and postest in the third sample.
+Thomason3 focuses on the difference between pretest and posttest in the third sample.
 Thus, create the tables of summary statistics.

 ```r